eboutili/splunk_hec/Demo_Install_Lab_Guide.md

 In the value field, paste the token created (above) (when you defined `puppet:summary` HEC collector on the Splunk Server in double quotes.

+Click `Add Parameter`

+Check for typos, then Click `Commit 1 Change`

-These two parameters, token and server, the only required ones.
+These two parameters, `token` and `server`, are the only required ones.

-*Note*: If you're doing this as part of the Channel Partner SE training, the following has already been done before class.
-You should still follow the steps, but you'll see that the change has already been made.

 ### Command line step

+*Note*: If you're doing this as part of the Channel Partner SE training, the following change has already been made (scripted when the VM was launched) You should still follow the steps, but the change will already be there.

-Log into the command line of the Puppet Master node:
+Log into the command line of the Puppet Master node

 `ssh -i ~/student.pem centos@<your-master-ip>`